KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-PrometheusAlerts by spydersoft-consulting](https://github.com/spydersoft-consulting/MMM-PrometheusAlerts)

+1. Repository name and main js file name is not the same.
-1. Outdated: Found `MichMich/MagicMirror` in file `node.js.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `node.js.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Outdated: Found `/_/husky.sh` in file `pre-commit`: Since husky v9 you may not need this anymore.
+3. Outdated: Found `/_/husky.sh` in file `pre-commit`: Since husky v9 you may not need this anymore.
-3. Typo: Found `Magic Mirror` in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-5. Outdated: Found `husky install` in file `package.json`: Since husky v9 you may not need this anymore.
+6. Outdated: Found `husky install` in file `package.json`: Since husky v9 you may not need this anymore.
-6. Recommendation: Found `"node-fetch"` in file `PrometheusService.test.ts`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `PrometheusService.test.ts`: Replace it with built-in fetch.
-7. Recommendation: Found `"node-fetch"` in file `PrometheusService.ts`: Replace it with built-in fetch.
+8. Recommendation: Found `"node-fetch"` in file `PrometheusService.ts`: Replace it with built-in fetch.
-8. Recommendation: Replace eslintrc by new flat config.
+9. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-promiedos by matiasmtl](https://github.com/matiasmtl/MMM-promiedos)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. No compatible or wrong license field in 'package.json' or LICENSE file.
 Without that, we can't use an image.
+3. Repository name and main js file name is not the same.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Property-managed by stewartmckee](https://github.com/stewartmckee/MMM-Property-managed)

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. No image found.
+4. Repository name and main js file name is not the same.
-4. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
+5. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-5. Typo: Found `Magic Mirror` in file `MMM-Property-Managed.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `MMM-Property-Managed.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `XMLHttpRequest` in file `MMM-Property-Managed.js`: Replace it with built-in fetch.
+7. Recommendation: Found `XMLHttpRequest` in file `MMM-Property-Managed.js`: Replace it with built-in fetch.
-7. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-Property-Managed.js`: It looks like a package is loaded via CDN.
+8. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-Property-Managed.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
-8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+9. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-9. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+10. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-10. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+11. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-11. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+12. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-12. Recommendation: Replace eslintrc by new flat config.
+13. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-ProxyImage by daxiang28](https://github.com/daxiang28/MMM-ProxyImage)